MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPTenantTheme.md

 ```

 ## DESCRIPTION
-Adds or updates atheme to the tenant.
+Adds or updates a theme to the tenant.

 ## EXAMPLES